BJMCox/BJMCox/README.md

 You have found my GitHub 😁

-I am Dr. Cox, and I am a computational statistician.
+I am Dr. Jessica (formerly Benjamin) Cox, and I am a computational statistician.
 My background is in spatio-temporal Bayesian signal processing (in particular, particle filters and parameter inference therein).
 I did my PhD in statistics at the University of Edinburgh.
 I now work at the Max Planck Institute for Physics - I am (very) loosely associated with the MADMAX and LEGEND groups here, but I mainly work on [BAT](https://github.com/bat/BAT.jl) and [FlatPPL](https://github.com/flatppl).

 My current work is funded by Germany’s Federal Ministry of Research, Technology and Space (BMFTR) within the ErUM-Data programme under grant FKZ 05D25PC1 (DEMOS consortium).